 Even if the government were to grant other companies the licence to manufacture Covaxin, they woudn't be able to start production anytime soon.

-The Supreme Court on 30th April 2021, while dealing with the suo moto petition regarding the management of COVID-19 in India asked why compulsory licensing cannot be invoked under Section 92 of the Patent Act for the manufacture of vaccines.
+The Supreme Court on 30 April 2021, while dealing with the suo moto petition regarding the management of Covid-19 in India asked why compulsory licensing cannot be invoked under Section 92 of the Patent Act for the manufacture of vaccines.

 While this would seem like an alluring possibility, there are practical difficulties in the effect of such a direction, possibly why the Centre has not gone ahead with the licensing.